Code-Institute-Submissions/https-github.com-xz3t-milestone-2/README.md

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

--   Starting point of the game script was taken and adapted to need from: (https://github.com/SanderCokart/javascript-memory-game)
+-   Starting point of the game script was taken and adapted to my needs from: (https://github.com/SanderCokart/javascript-memory-game)

 ### Media